UTC-SCAL/Infrastructure/Audio/README.md

 To run this, you'll also need [this model](https://s3.amazonaws.com/audioanalysis/models.tar.gz) for analysis.
 It is not included in this repository as the size was too large.
 Unzip this tarball and place it in this directory, alongside the existing `capture.py` file and other files in that directory.

+## Running

+`python capture.py` captures audio live and directly outputs to the Kafka server the results